-Housing poverty in Argentina
+Housing Poverty In Argentina

-- 540 families served in FY18
+- 620 families served in FY21

 For the past four decades, Argentina has gone from crisis to crisis, from the military dictatorship of the late 1970s to hyperinflation in the late ’80s and the economic crash of 2001.
 This has contributed to a culture unused to saving for the long term, and an economic environment where loans are not easy to come by.

 Almost 3.5 million households — more than 10 million people — are facing housing problems.

 An estimated 40.6% of the population lives in poverty, and more than 50% works in the informal sector.
 More than three in 10 persons lack adequate housing.
 They often experience critical overcrowding, lack of access to drinking water and sanitation services, dirt roads, and no means of transportation or access to the main services.

 Through three of our impact programmes, we promote sustainable solutions to human and community development.